How to install PostgreSQL on Ubuntu 24.04 LTS

 The less command helps to view the content of a large file step by step.
 As for the | it's an operator which passes the output of one command as input for another one.
 It's called piping.

-By default, you can’t connect to your PostgreSQL database server from the remote.
-Since you will probably work remotely it’s a good idea to enable other machines to be able to connect to your database server.
+By default, you can't connect to your PostgreSQL database server from a remote host.
+Since you will probably work remotely, it's a good idea to enable other machines to be able to connect to your database server.

 Locate the following line.